Career Profile: Animal Massage Therapist

 Equine massage therapists have worked on a number of top-level performance horses in a variety of disciplines, from Olympic show jumpers to Triple Crown race winners.
 Canine massage therapists have worked on all types of dogs, from show champions to family pets.

 Many animal massage therapists work for themselves and travel to provide services to their clients.
 They may also find opportunities working at veterinary clinics, kennels, grooming salons, major pet store chains, or zoos.
 Some massage therapists that work on human clients expand their business to include animal clients as well.

 A background in working with animals or an animal related degree is useful but not necessary.
 A key to success in this field is developing a solid knowledge of physiology, especially muscle groups and their functions.
 Animal first aid training can also prove beneficial to those wishing to pursue this career.

 While it is possible to learn the requisite techniques as an apprentice or intern, most animal massage therapists complete one or more training programs to attain certification.
 Certification or some proof of professional training is required in some states.
 It would be wise to check with veterinary boards and departments of health for specific requirements.

 Equissage is perhaps the best-known training program for animal massage therapy, offering programs for both equine and canine certification.
 Equissage graduated its first equine therapists in 1992, and its first canine graduates in 2000.

-The salary a massage therapist earns can vary based on factors such as number of clients, job location, years of experience, and level of education achieved.
+The salary a massage therapist earns can vary based on factors such as the number of clients, job location, years of experience and level of education achieved.
 With significant experience and skill, a therapist can earn top dollar for their services.